espocrm/documentation/docs/administration/sms-sending.md

 With the Workflow tool it's possible to set up SMS notifications.

-Create a Workflow rule with needed trigger type and conditions.
+Create a Workflow rule with the needed trigger type and conditions.
 Add the *Execute Formula Script* action and paste the following formula-script:

 ```
 $body = 'Hi!
 This is SMS notification from EspoCRM.';